robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Step 0: Switch to Linux containers
 ----------------------------------

+We need to make sure we're running Linux containers and not in Windows Containers mode.

-1. Running on Windows?
+1. Not on Windows?
+You're fine.

+2. In the Docker Desktop installer, the default is to not install Windows containers.
+If you didn't install Windows containers, you're fine.

+3. If you chose to install Windows Containers as you installed Docker Desktop, you have some additional work here.
 Right-click on the docker system tray icon, and choose "Switch to Linux Containers".
 If it says "Switch to Windows containers", you don't need to do anything; you're already there.
-If you unchecked "Windows containers" as you installed Docker Desktop, you don't have this option, and you're already on Linux containers.

 Step 1: Create the app